Health Information and Tools > Patient Care Handouts > Preventing Falls: Care Instructions

 Preventing Falls: Care Instructions

-Talk to your doctor about the medicines you take.
+Talk to your doctor or pharmacist about the medicines you take.
 Ask if any of them increase the risk of falls and whether they can be changed or stopped.

 Try to exercise regularly.
 It can help improve your strength and balance.
 This can help lower your risk of falling.